tinabear/hello-world/README.md

 ## Build & Test before deploying
 - Use git post-commit push notification to trigger Jenkins CI pipeline.
 - Run docker build to generate docker image.
 - Start a docker container and run some smoke tests against this container.
+The image passed smoke test will be uploaded to the docker registry.
 - The whole process is managed by Jenkins pipelines.

 ## Versioning